Pullp is a tool to help you manage pull requests and reviews on your Github repositories, available for Mac, Linux and Windows.

 npm install, run

-npm start to start the webpack dev server.
-Once running, run
+npm start to start the webpack dev server and electron app.

 React and Apollo dev tools will be available inside the Chrome dev tools.